TrajAgent: An LLM-Agent Framework for Trajectory Modeling via Large-and-Small Model Collaboration: Methods

-To extend the capabilities of \textit{TrajAgent}, we collect several external tools in \textit{UniEnv}, including paper context extraction tool txyz.ai, hyperparameter optimization tool optuna~\footnote{https://optuna.org/}, processing and visualization tool for trajectory data movingpandas~\footnote{https://github.com/movingpandas/movingpandas}, open street map data processing tool osmnx~\footnote{https://github.com/gboeing/osmnx}.
-Here, we also regard the LLM APIs utilized in the agentic workflow as one of the interface in the \textit{UniEnv}, including the ChatGPT API~\footnote{https://openai.com/} and DeepInfra~\footnote{https://deepinfra.com} for open-source LLMs.
+\textbf{External Tools: }To extend the capabilities of \textit{TrajAgent}, we collect several external tools in \textit{UniEnv}, including paper context extraction tool txyz.ai, hyperparameter optimization tool optuna, processing and visualization tool for trajectory data movingpandas, open street map data processing tool osmnx.
+Here, we also regard the LLM APIs utilized in the agentic workflow as one of the interface in the \textit{UniEnv}, including the ChatGPT API and DeepInfra for open-source LLMs.